lorenzoz23/cinelot-rn/README.md

-# cinelot-rn
+# Cinelot - React Native

-The React Native version of the incredibly popular and beloved Cinelot!
+The React Native version of the incredibly popular and incredulously beloved Cinelot!